Frankenstein's Daughter

 Frankenstein's Daughter is an independently made 1958 American black-and-white science fiction/horror film drama, produced by Marc Frederic and George Fowley, directed by Richard E. Cunha, that stars John Ashley, Sandra Knight, Donald Murphy, and Sally Todd.
 The film was distributed by Astor Pictures and was released theatrically as a double feature with Missile to the Moon.

 The film, set in mid-20th century America, tells the story of the creation of the first female "Frankenstein's monster".
+The film bears little resemblance to the Frankenstein novel by Mary Shelley.

 Plot

-Teenager Trudy Morton (Sandra Knight), who lives with her uncle Carter Morgan (Felix Maurice Locher), has nightmares in which she dreams that she is a monster running about the streets at night.
-Trudy believes the dreams are real.
-Her boyfriend Johnny Bruder (John Ashley) does not, nor do her friends Suzie Lawler (Sally Todd) and Don (Harold Lloyd Jr.).
-Little does Trudy know, but she actually does turn into a monster at night, thanks to Carter's unpleasant lab assistant Oliver Frank (Donald Murphy).
-He lives with them, works in Carter's home lab and has been spiking Trudy's fruit punch with the formula that he and Carter are developing.
-Carter's goal is to eliminate all disease so that people can live forever; Oliver's goal is something quite different.
+Teenager Trudy Morton, who lives with her uncle Carter Morton, has nightmares in which she is a monster running about the streets.
+Her boyfriend Johnny Bruder dismisses them.
+Unbeknownst to Trudy, she actually does turn into a monster at night, thanks to Carter's lab assistant, Oliver Frank.
+He lives with them and has been spiking Trudy's fruit punch with the formula that he and Carter are developing at the home lab.
+Carter's goal is to eliminate all disease so that people can live forever.
+Oliver's goal is different: with the help of Elsu the gardener, he is assembling a "perfect being,” for Oliver Frank is actually Oliver Frankenstein, grandson of the original Dr. Frankenstein, and Elsu is his lab assistant.

 Carter's project stalls and he breaks into Rockwell Labs for Digenerol, the chemical he needs for his experiments.
-He does not know who Oliver actually is or that, with the help of Elsu the gardener (Wolfe Barzell), Oliver is secretly assembling what he calls a "perfect being", for Oliver Frank is actually Oliver Frankenstein, grandson of the original Dr. Frankenstein.

 Police Lt.
-Boyd (John Zaremba) and Det.
-Bill Dillon (Robert Dix) investigate a report from a frightened woman (Charlotte Portney) that a female monster in a swimsuit attacked her.
-It is, of course, Trudy.
-They spot her and fire a few shots but miss.
+Boyle and Det.
+Bill Dillon investigate a report from a frightened woman that a monster in a swimsuit attacked her.
+They spot Trudy's monstrous self and fire at her, to no avail.
 Oliver grabs her and drags her home to recover.

-The next morning Carter asks Oliver if he has seen the newspaper story about a "Frankenstein monster" on the loose.
-Oliver scoffs at the story, but when Carter disparages the Frankensteins, Oliver literally jumps to his feet in their defense.
-Boyd and Dillon are visited by Mr. Rockwell (Voltaire Perkins) of Rockwell Labs.
-Rockwell says that the stolen Digenerol may be somehow related to the monster issue.
+The next morning, Carter asks Oliver if he has seen the newspaper story about a "Frankenstein monster" on the loose.
+Oliver scoffs at the story, but when Carter disparages the Frankensteins, Oliver jumps to his feet in their defense.
+Boyle and Dillon are visited by Mr. Rockwell of Rockwell Labs.
+Rockwell says the stolen Digenerol may be somehow related to the monster issue.

 Back at the home lab, Elsu mistakenly enters through a secret door while Carter and Oliver are working.
-Oliver silently shoos him out and to distract Carter knocks the bottle of Digenerol from his hand, spilling every drop.
-Carter says that he must now steal more Digenerol.
+Oliver shoos him out and to distract Carter knocks the bottle of Digenerol from his hand, spilling every drop.
+Carter says he must now steal more Digenerol.